Lootcode-Dev/lootcode/src/problems/lexica/engagement/problem.md

 # Output

-Print the following statistics of the words on their own line in the respective order, always rounded up:
+Print the following statistics of the words on their own line in the respective order, ignoring punctuation, always rounded up:

 - average length
 - median length